elixir-lang/elixir/lib/elixir/pages/Guards.md

 # Guards

-Guards are a way to augment pattern matching with more complex checks; they are allowed in a predefined set of constructs where pattern matching is allowed.
+Guards are a way to augment pattern matching with more complex checks.
+They are allowed in a predefined set of constructs where pattern matching is allowed.

+Not all expressions are allowed in guard clauses, but only a handful of them.
+This is a deliberate choice.
+This way, Elixir (and Erlang) can make sure that nothing bad happens while executing guards and no mutations happen anywhere.
+It also allows the compiler to optimize the code related to guards efficiently.

 ## List of allowed expressions